markau/express-sanitizer/README.md

 ### Edit `app.js`

 Import the module with this declaration at the top of the file:
-`expressSanitizer` needs to be instantiated after `bodyParser', and before anything that requires the sanitized input, e.g.:

 ```javascript
 var expressSanitizer = require('express-sanitizer');